What is a breast implant replacement?

 How much does breast implant replacement cost in Perth?

-Costs associated with breast implant replacement in Perth can be difficult to understand, especially since Medicare rules for breast implant revision were updated in November 2018.
+Costs associated with breast implant replacement in Perth can be difficult to understand, especially since Medicare rules for breast implant revision are frequently updated.

 In general, the main fees associated with implant revision surgery are those of the surgeon, the implant, the Anaesthesist, and the hospital.